-Anne Cortina Perry guides clients facing governmental or regulatory investigations, conducts internal investigations with and without parallel governmental investigations, and advises her clients on developing and improving effective, risk-based compliance programs.
+Anne Cortina Perry guides clients facing governmental or regulatory investigations, conducts internal investigations, and advises her clients on developing and improving effective, risk-based compliance programs.
 Her substantive experience spans a variety of areas including financial crime, antitrust, corruption and employment.
 She is a member of the firm’s following practices: Investigations, Compliance and Defense; Litigation; and Trademark, Advertising and Unfair Competition.

-Ms. Perry represents, defends, and advises corporations and individuals in federal and state criminal cases, civil litigations and investigations conducted by the Department of Justice, the Securities and Exchange Commission, FINRA, and the Manhattan District Attorney’s office.
-Ms. Perry conducts internal investigations of companies in a variety of industries including financial services, manufacturing, and energy.
+Ms. Perry represents, defends, and advises corporations and individuals in federal and state criminal cases, civil litigations and investigations conducted by the Department of Justice, the Securities and Exchange Commission, FINRA, and the Brooklyn, Manhattan, and Staten Island District Attorney’s offices, as well as the NYC Department of Investigation.
+Ms. Perry conducts internal investigations of companies in a variety of industries including financial services, manufacturing, and energy, and advises executives and boards of directors and special board committees regarding investigative findings and forward-looking recommendations.
+Ms. Perry has experience investigating particularly sensitive and challenging matters involving allegations of criminal sexual misconduct or harassment, and advising companies and boards of directors regarding these issues.
 She also advises clients on compliance issues, including ethics, anti-corruption, and employment matters.
 Ms. Perry has previous experience in criminal, administrative, and transactional tax matters.

 Representative matters include:

-Ms. Perry has an active pro bono practice, focusing on the representation of underprivileged women, including in immigration and family court matters.
-Recently, she partnered with the National Women’s Law Center on an amicus brief to the Supreme Court.
-She previously advised an international women’s organization regarding its internal policies and procedures.
-Ms. Perry also represented an indigent criminal defendant in federal court and has been appointed to serve as counsel for a former state prisoner in a Section 1983 action.
+Ms. Perry has an active pro bono practice, focusing on the representation of underprivileged women, including survivors of sexual violence and assault, in immigration and family court matters.
+Recently, Ms. Perry’s team was awarded a Commitment to Justice Award by HerJustice for their work successfully representing a survivor in a custody dispute.
+She partnered with the National Women’s Law Center on an amicus brief to the Supreme Court.
+She previously advised an international women’s organization regarding its internal policies and procedures, including in relation to diversity, anti-discrimination, and anti-harassment issues.
+Ms. Perry also represented an indigent criminal defendant in federal court and was been appointed to serve as counsel for a former state prisoner in a Section 1983 action.